ianmackenzie/elm-units/README.md

         )
 ```

-I recommend using SI units (meters, seconds, kilograms etc.) everywhere, but
+I recommend using SI units (meters, seconds, kilograms etc.) wherever possible,
-everything will still work if you use other units as long as you're consistent.
+but everything will still work if you use other units as long as you're
+consistent.
 For example, the following will work properly:

 ```elm
 speed =